 The information on this page applies to arrangements for the award of Ofqual Regulated qualifications in 2020-21.
 If you are delivering Access to HE Diplomas please refer to separate QAA guidance.

-New arrangements for the award of vocational qualifications
+New arrangements for the award of Vocational and Technical Qualifications (VTQs)

 What happens next?